stuttgart-things/manage-filesystem/README.md

     - lvm_root_sizing: 60%
     - lvm_var_sizing: 30%

-2. defaults: You don't need to change or add this variables.
+2. defaults: You don't need to change or add this variables.(Unless you want to overwrite it with other values)
     - part_sizing: 100%                 #Size claimed from the vhd by LVM
     - lv_home_name: home
     - lv_var_name: var